 Whether you have a domestic violence issue, are looking to resolve the issues arising from the breakdown of a relationship or seeking to address issues with regard to children, we can help.
 We are a firm of solicitors dealing with family matters in Buckinghamshire, Bedfordshire, Hertfordshire, Dorset, Devon, Somerset and Wiltshire.
 Chiltern Family Law is a trading style of Routh Clarke Solicitors.

 We are a law firm with unusually strong experience in high value and complicated Court cases and negotiate with a tough but fair style.
 We also have a considerable breadth of experience in other areas of law, which means that we can bring a lot more knowledge to any case and makes us more effective as a result.

 Our domestic violence injunction service is fast and effective.
 We aim to get every injunction case before a Judge on the same day where possible.

 We offer a fixed-fee divorce service and are able to assist with resolving financial disputes or preparing pre-nuptial and post-nuptial agreements.

 We are experienced at resolving property disputes for co-habitees when their relationship breaks down, to try and preserve as much as possible for you and have as little as possible paid to lawyers.

 Our children, contact and residence service seeks to assist the parties to resolve the issues between them in an amicable way, in the interests of the children, but provides strong court representation in circumstances where this is not possible.

-If you would like to talk to someone who understands what you're going through and can provide advice on where you go from here, then please call us on 01404 861868 or e-mail us.
+If you would like to talk to someone who understands what you're going through and can provide advice on where you go from here, then please contact us and we will help you.

 If you need our help, either e-mail us anytime, or call 01404 861868.